 There are however higher-level primitives for reading.
 Files can be read one expression at a time : read(p : port) reads the next CLAIRE expression on the port p or, in a single step, load(s : string) reads the file associated to the string s and evaluates it.
 It returns true when no problem occurred while loading the file and false otherwise.
 A variant of this method is the method sload(s : string) which does the same thing but prints the expression read and the result of their evaluation.
-Another variant is the method oload(s : string) which does the same thing but substitute an optimized form to each method's body.
-This may hinder the inspection of the code at the toplevel, but it will increase the efficiency of the interpreter.

 Files may contain comments.
 A comment is anything that follows a // until the end of the line.
 When reading, the CLAIRE reader will ignore comments (they will not be read and hence not evaluated).
-For instance

-'''

-x :+ 1, // increments x by 1
+For instance x :+ 1, // increments x by 1

-'''